 Where Parking Infringement Notices are not paid there is a specific legal procedure undertaken to ensure the ability for collection through the Fines Enforcement Registry.
 Where no payment has been made the City sends a Final Demand Notice 35 days after issuing the initial infringement notice, and should payment still not be made by a specific due date the matter is lodged with the Fines Enforcement Registry.
 Offenders are then notified by the Registry that failure to make payment will result in loss of their Drivers or Vehicle Licence.
-Occasionally, where an offender contacts the City to pay an infringement or appeal an infringement after lodgement with the Fines Enforcement Registry they are expected to pay the associated costs.
+Occasionally, where an offender contacts the City to pay an infringement or appeal an infringement after lodgement with the Fines Enforcement Registry.